 But by Wednesday night, what initially seemed like a dream finally coming true had turned into a nightmare.

-“We have no idea where he is,” Wardak’s brother-in-law, Suliman Abdul, 22, told The Daily Beast.
+“We have no idea where he is,” a family member of Wardak’s told The Daily Beast, requesting anonymity for fear of retribution.
 “We don’t know what’s going to happen.”

 Wardak’s move to the U.S. was meant to happen long before the Taliban seized power.
 According to Joshua Goldstein, an immigration attorney representing his wife, Wardak’s visa petition was approved in 2019, but “for almost two years it’s been stuck.”

 The visa’s processing was apparently still underway at the Kabul embassy when Wardak, in a mad dash on Aug.
-18, was airlifted by the U.S. military to Doha, Qatar, amid frantic evacuation efforts, Abdul said.
+18, was airlifted by the U.S. military to Doha, Qatar, amid frantic evacuation efforts, the family member said.

-Later, he said Wardak was taken to Germany and eventually flown to Washington, D.C.
-At some point between these travels, Abdul said, Wardak received word that his brother in Afghanistan had been murdered by the Taliban.
+Later, they said Wardak was taken to Germany and eventually flown to Washington, D.C.
+At some point between these travels, they said, Wardak received word that his brother in Afghanistan had been murdered by the Taliban.
 (The Daily Beast was unable to independently verify this claim.)

-Wardak and his family in California had been in constant contact as he went through various interviews, Abdul said.
+Wardak and his family in California had been in constant contact as he went through various interviews, they added.
 He seemed closer than ever to finally arriving in the U.S. this week.

-When Abdul and Wardak last spoke on Tuesday evening, Abdul said Wardak seemed confident that the latest army base he was being transferred to—Fort Pickett, in Virginia—would be the last place he’d have to stop before being given the necessary paperwork to fly to California.
+When the family member and Wardak last spoke on Tuesday evening, they said, Wardak seemed confident that the latest army base he was being transferred to—Fort Pickett, in Virginia—would be the last place he’d have to stop before being given the necessary paperwork to fly to California.

-Then, two hours later, Abdul said he received a call from the U.S. Customs and Border Protection informing him Wardak would be “taken” to the United Arab Emirates and would contact the family again once he was there.
+Then, two hours later, they said they received a call from the U.S. Customs and Border Protection informing them Wardak would be “taken” to the United Arab Emirates and would contact the family again once he was there.